gmcmacran/LRTesteR/README.md

 LRTesteR provides likelihood ratio test and associated confidence intervals for many common distributions.
-All tests and CIs rely on the chi-square approximation even when exact sampling distributions are known.
+All tests and CIs rely on the *χ*<sup>2</sup>
+approximation even when exact sampling distributions are known.
 Tests require a sample size of at least 50.
 Estimated asymptotic type I and type II error rates can be found [here](https://github.com/gmcmacran/TypeOneTypeTwoSim).

 All functions match popular tests in R. If you are familiar with t.test